Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - Impersonate level tokens can be used to impersonate a token on the local system and not on any external systems that utilize the token
 - Delegate-level tokens pose the largest threat as they can be used to impersonate tokens on any system

-Interactive Logon: An interactive logon refers to a user logging into a system through direct interaction, typically by entering credentials at the login screen or through a user interface.
+**Interactive Logon:** An interactive logon refers to a user logging into a system through direct interaction, typically by entering credentials at the login screen or through a user interface.
 It involves a user physically or remotely accessing the system and providing authentication credentials for their login.
 Examples of interactive logon methods include traditional logins, where a user enters their username and password, or remote access protocols like RDP, where a user connects to a remote system using credentials.

-Non-Interactive Logon: A non-interactive logon, on the other hand, occurs when a login process is initiated automatically without direct user interaction.
+**Non-Interactive Logon**: A non-interactive logon, on the other hand, occurs when a login process is initiated automatically without direct user interaction.
 It is typically performed by system services or domain logons, such as when a service starts or when a computer joins a domain.
 Non-interactive logons do not require the user to enter credentials directly but rely on pre-configured authentication mechanisms or system-generated tokens.

-Impersonate-Level Tokens: Impersonate-level tokens are access tokens that are created as a result of a non-interactive logon.
+**Impersonate-Level Tokens**: Impersonate-level tokens are access tokens that are created as a result of a non-interactive logon.
 These tokens are primarily used to allow a process to impersonate a user or another security context within the local system.
 They have limited scope and can only be used to impersonate tokens on the local system where they were created.
 Impersonate-level tokens are often associated with system services or background processes that require limited access to resources.

-Delegate-Level Tokens: Delegate-level tokens, on the other hand, are created through an interactive logon process.
+**Delegate-Level Tokens:** Delegate-level tokens, on the other hand, are created through an interactive logon process.
 These tokens are generated when a user logs in interactively, providing their credentials for authentication.
 Delegate-level tokens have a broader scope compared to impersonate-level tokens.
 They can be used not only for local system impersonation but also for impersonating tokens on external systems.
 Delegate-level tokens pose a higher security risk because they can be leveraged to gain access to resources across multiple systems.

 Windows privileges
 - The process of impersonating access token to elevate privileges on a system will primarily depend on the privileges assigned to the account to the account that has been exploited to gain initial access as well as the impersonation or delegation tokens are available